billylarsson/comicreader/README.md

   Goto the RELEASE-area to download the zipped file containing with the executable</h3>

+Downloading the executable release will probably not provide the latest changes to the Comicreader, downloading and launching the PY-files directly will.

 * Batch Comicvine auto pairing added
 * Batch WEBP conversion added
 * Added opt-in so that it pairs with Comicvine servers while converting to WEBP